How to Refresh Your Home for Spring

 This blog post may contain affiliate links.
 I may earn a small commission for any purchases made through these links.
 Click here for the disclosure statement.

-As the days start getting longer and winter slowly escapes us, there is no better time to bring your space back to life with a spring home refresh.
-Although spring cleaning often steals the spotlight during the season, there are several other ways to update your space beyond scrubbing down every corner.
+As the days start getting longer, there is no better time to bring your space back to life with a spring home refresh.
+You’re probably familiar with spring cleaning, but there are several other ways to update your space beyond scrubbing down every corner—and it doesn’t require a massive renovation or brand-new furniture either.
+In a few easy steps, you can refresh your home for spring and celebrate the brighter days ahead.

-Before considering your décor, it’s important to tidy up your space to start with a clean canvas.
+Before diving into décor, it’s important to tidy up your space and start with a clean canvas.
 Kickstart your spring home refresh with a spring cleaning session using the checklist below.
-You can add more items to this list for an even deeper cleaning, but these tasks are a great way to help you quickly spruce up your space.
+You can add extra tasks to this list for an even deeper cleaning, but these essentials will help you to quickly spruce up your space.

-As you check these easy cleaning and organizing tasks off your list, make note of any areas of your home that need some extra attention.
+As you check off these cleaning and organizing tasks, take note of any areas of your home that might need some extra attention.
 Maybe your office is feeling a little dreary after the cold season or your kitchen deserves some revamping for spring.
-Keep these places in mind as you continue to refresh your space.
+Keep these places in mind as you continue your spring home refresh.

 Read More: The Ultimate Guide to Spring Cleaning Your Closet